code-312/ceic-jekyll/pages/our-work/reentry-support.md

   - text: Expungement
     link: "#"
     icon: bill
+- template: card-with-image
+  image: "assets/images/our-work/record-cleaning.png"
+  alt_text: Group members in front of City of Chicago plaque
+  heading: Record Clearing
+  paragraph: "CEIC supports people across the state in starting the process of clearing their records.
+Regardless of where the record is, and whether it is cannabis or not, the Coalition will help you start the record clearing process."
+- template: card-with-image
+  image: "assets/images/our-work/community-resource.png"
+  alt_text: Members at a table with different household products.
+  heading: Community Resource Fairs
+  paragraph: "We organize & support wraparound resource fairs in communities across Illinois.
+These fairs bring vital resources such as housing, jobs, food assistance IDs, education, and more, directly to impacted communities."
+- template: card-with-image
+  image: "assets/images/our-work/legal-aid.png"
+  alt_text: Group members wearing t-shirts for nation engagement week 2019
+  heading: Legal Aid
+  paragraph: "We support people statewide access legal aid resources to help them navigate different issues."
 menu:
   our-work:
     weight: 2

 ---
-{% include components/card-image.html
-    image="assets/images/our-work/record-cleaning.png"
-    heading="Record Clearing"
-    text="CEIC supports people across the state in starting the process of clearing their records.
-Regardless of where the record is, and whether it is cannabis or not, the Coalition will help you start the record clearing process."
-  %}

-  {% include components/card-image.html
-    image="assets/images/our-work/community-resource.png"
-    heading="Community Resource Fairs"
-    text="We organize & support wraparound resource fairs in communities across Illinois.
-These fairs bring vital resources such as housing, jobs, food assistance IDs, education, and more, directly to impacted communities."
-  %}

-  {% include components/card-image.html
-    image="assets/images/our-work/legal-aid.png"
-    heading="Legal Aid"
-    text="We support people statewide access legal aid resources to help them navigate different issues."
-  %}